This post may contain affiliate links. Please read our disclosure policy.

 - Roast pork belly for 30 minutes on the middle rack in a heavy, oven-safe pan or skillet, skin side up / fat side up.
 Reduce heat to 275°F and roast for an hour or more, until tender but not mushy.
 (Larger pieces of pork belly will take longer.
 Our one-pound belly was done after an hour at 275°F.)

-- Remove from oven and let cool to room temperature.
+- To Serve as Crispy Slices (Momofuku-Style): Remove from oven and let cool to room temperature.
 Wrap tightly in plastic and refrigerate until chilled through – at least a few hours and up to 2 days.
+Once chilled, slice into thick pieces and brown in a skillet on the stovetop until crisp.
+Enjoy alone or in soups, salads, pasta sauces, ramen and more!

 Notes

-- Scoring the pork belly skin allows it to crisp up and allows the seasoning to penetrate into the fat and meat below the skin.
+- Scoring: Scoring the pork belly skin allows it to crisp up and allows the seasoning to penetrate into the fat and meat below the skin.

 Nutrition